 - 12.6.1.
 Barrel Racing slack will be held after a performance unless approved by the WPRA Circuit Director.
 For rodeos with one slack, slack is always if needed.
 For rodeos with two or more slacks listed, it is mandatory to have all slacks occur as listed. - 12.6.2.
 In any barrel race sections not a part of a paid performance, order of events provided by Procom will be followed.
 See 9.2.24. regarding competition discrepancy.
 12.6.3.
-At least sixty (60) minutes must be given between - 12.6.3.
 At least sixty (60) minutes must be given between runs when go round begins or ends in the same slack.